-What is most special about the Sprint 6C is that Alfa Romeo stuffed the drivetrain from the GTV6 behind the front seats, quite similarly to Renault’s “quick recipe for success”, the R5 Turbo, that converted a front engine car to a mid-engine rear wheel drive layout.
+What is most special about the Sprint 6C is that Alfa Romeo engineers stuffed the drivetrain from the GTV6 behind the front seats, quite similarly to Renault’s “quick recipe for success”, the R5 Turbo, that converted a front engine car to a mid-engine rear wheel drive layout.
 The GTV6 engine had already proven itself in the European Touring Car series, developing around 220 HP, so it was the logical choice to power the new prototype rally car.

 The “first” Group B prototype was presented to the press at the Monza circuit and subsequently to the public at the 1982 Paris Auto Show.
 Rumor has it that this prototype was just for publicity purposes: which is substantiated by the odometer that still sat at zero.

-The “two” prototypes can be differentiated from one another in the following ways; the “first” prototype has a black grille, two small round door mirrors, black rear screen louvers, a spoiler with “Sprint 6C” decals, and a large oval center exhaust pipe, while the “second” prototype has a chromed center grille, auxiliary lamps fitted underneath the front bumper, one large squared door mirror (driver side only), molded body colored rear screen louvers, a spoiler with an Alfa Romeo badge also featuring cooling intakes (for an oil cooler and engine air intake), different license plate position with a meshed vent (for the oil cooler), recessed tail lights, a redesigned rear bumper cover with auxiliary stop lamps, and twin exhaust pipes.
+The “two” prototypes can be differentiated from the other in the following ways; the “first” prototype has a black grille, two small round door mirrors, black rear screen louvers, a spoiler with “Sprint 6C” decals, and a large oval center exhaust pipe, while the “second” prototype has a chromed center grille, auxiliary lamps fitted underneath the front bumper, one large squared door mirror (driver side only), molded body colored rear screen louvers, a spoiler with an Alfa Romeo badge also featuring cooling intakes (for an oil cooler and engine air intake), different license plate position with a meshed vent (for the oil cooler), recessed tail lights, a redesigned rear bumper cover with auxiliary stop lamps, and twin exhaust pipes.

-Weirdly enough, although the potent V6 engines of the touring cars were of 2480 cc, Alfa had planned to homologate the 6C with a revised displacement of 2503 cc, therefore putting it in the 2500~2999 cc class regulations instead.
-Although this seemed like a bad move at first, it was actually quite cunning as the 9C weighed in at 990 kg (2,180 lbs) and better matched the minimum 960 kg (2,115 lbs) weight of that particular class.
+Weirdly enough, although the potent V6 engines of the touring cars were of 2480 cc, Alfa had planned to homologate the 6C with a revised displacement of 2503 cc, therefore putting it in the 2500~2999 cc Group B class regulations instead.
+Although this seemed like a bad move at first, it was actually quite cunning as the 9C weighed in at 990 kg (2,180 lbs) and better matched the 960 kg (2,115 lbs) minimum weight of that particular class.

 |Year of conception||1982||# built: 1 or 2|